-This is not just a matter of belief, but that of history as well.
+This is not just a matter of belief, but also that of history.
 Secular historians living at the time of Christ all recorded the fact that Jesus died on the cross.
 Cornelius Tacitus (AD 55-120), a heathen historian, wrote about Christ “from whom the name had its origin, suffered the extreme penalty during the reign of Tiberius at the hands of one of our procurators” (Annals 15:44).

 Anti-Christian works such as the Jewish Talmud admits: “Jesus was crucified one day before the Passover.
-We warned him for 40 days that he would be killed …Whoever wished to do so was asked to defend him, and when none did, He was crucified on the eve of the Passover.”
-(1943, p 42)
+We warned him for 40 days that he would be killed …Whoever wished to do so was asked to defend him, and when none did, He was crucified on the eve of the Passover” (Amsterdam, 1943, p.
+42)

-Lucien (c 100 AD), a Greek anti-Christian philosopher wrote that Christians “still worship the man who was crucified in Palestine because he introduced this new cult into the world” (Lucian of Samosata: The Passing of Peregrinus, Translated by H.A.
+Lucien (c.
+100 AD), a Greek anti-Christian philosopher wrote that Christians “still worship the man who was crucified in Palestine because he introduced this new cult into the world” (Lucian of Samosata: The Passing of Peregrinus, Translated by H.A.
 Harmon, 11).

 Now let’s go to the Quran:

 “And for their saying ‘We did slay the Messiah, Jesus, the Son of Mary the Messenger of ALLAH;’ whereas they slew him not nor did they bring about his death upon the cross, but he was made to appear to them like one crucified, and those who differ therein are certainly in a state of doubt about it; they have no certain knowledge thereof, but only pursue conjecture; and they did not arrive at a certainty concerning it” (4:157)